 Other sins have had their own journey.
 In the 1940s and 1950s, you couldn’t go far reading popular Christian magazines without being warned against the dangers of alcohol.
 It was wasteful, it led to sexual immorality, it fed delinquent culture, and precipitated violence!
 Back then, any pastor would likely do well to check the want-ads if he decided to get drunk one night.

-Like substance abusers we’ve come to identify the sinner with the sin when it comes to homosexuality, but we’ve watered down the stigma to the point that we barely register the sin part.
-We no longer speak of people practicing homosexuality; we now speak of their sin as part of who they are.
+Like substance abusers we’ve come to identify the sinner with the sin, but we’ve watered down the stigma to the point that we barely register the sin part.
+We no longer speak of people practicing the homosexuality; we now speak of their sin as part of who they are.
 We have come to speak of the ”gender and sexual minorities” in a way we’d never do so with alcoholics or racists.
 Do we talk about “substance minorities” or “ethnocentric communities” like this?
 Heterosexual sins have, if anything, shifted even deeper into scandal, but homosexual violations of God’s word have become our age’s pet sins.

 We Christians have a bad habit of elevating or downgrading various sins based on our individual, cultural, or generational temperament.
 Whatever the case, whether it’s downplaying this sin or ostracizing those sinners, when we do this we miss the glory of true deliverance from sin.
 What we don’t see is that when we do this we’re undermining the core of Christianity.
 Christ died for sinners.
 Sinners, not good people.
 When we make a big deal over one sin or make light of another, we base our salvation on our own righteousness, denying either that Christ’s work was necessary for the little sins or enough for the big ones.